New Mexico magic and Arizona wonders

 Willcox, AZ

-Willcox is a small town less than 100 miles from Tuscon.
+Willcox is a small town less than 100 miles from Tucson.
 We saw a museum sign and, curious, pulled into town to take a look.
 The Chiricahua Regional Museum, unfortunately, was not open.
 It looked inviting, but we will save it for another day, another trip.
 Have any of you guys visited here?

 Big Tex BBQ – Dining Car Restaurant